JoGorska/mileage-tracker/README.md

 [#13](https://github.com/JoGorska/mileage-tracker/issues/13) As a driver I can edit my route that I drove a few days ago so that I can correct any errors

-[#14](https://github.com/JoGorska/mileage-tracker/issues/14) As a driver I can if I have completed route of each day of the month so that I could fill in the missing information before reporting

 [#15](https://github.com/JoGorska/mileage-tracker/issues/15) As a driver I can have the route I drove automatically calculated so that I know how many miles I drove this day

+[#17](https://github.com/JoGorska/mileage-tracker/issues/17) As a frequent visitor  I can see the previous routes that I travelled so that I can have the record of my journeys

+[#22](https://github.com/JoGorska/mileage-tracker/issues/22) As a driver I can record lots of postcodes that I visited so that have whole of my journey saved

+[#74](https://github.com/JoGorska/mileage-tracker/issues/74) As a frequent user I can click on a button to get the maps so that I control when I am transferred to map

+[#86](https://github.com/JoGorska/mileage-tracker/issues/86) As a frequent user I can choose the date when adding the journey so that I only have to change it once when I update all my journeys for yesterday

+[#107](https://github.com/JoGorska/mileage-tracker/issues/107) As a regular user I can see the summary of miles for the day so that I can put this number in my report, I can check it against the clock on my car

+#### User stories - users app

 [#16](https://github.com/JoGorska/mileage-tracker/issues/16) As a returning visitor I can have my own profile so that data I put in is kept private

-[#17](https://github.com/JoGorska/mileage-tracker/issues/17) As a frequent visitor  I can see the previous routes that I travelled so that I can have the record of my journeys
+[#20](https://github.com/JoGorska/mileage-tracker/issues/20) As a frequent visitor I can stay logged in so that I don't have to type in my login and password every time I visit the website

+#### User stories - traffic app

 [#18](https://github.com/JoGorska/mileage-tracker/issues/18) As a drivers I can leave messages on the portal about problems on the road so that other drivers can avoid the area

 [#19](https://github.com/JoGorska/mileage-tracker/issues/19) As a driver I can see if other drivers have posted any messages about traffic issues in the area so that I could avoid getting stuck

-[#20](https://github.com/JoGorska/mileage-tracker/issues/20) As a frequent visitor I can stay logged in so that I don't have to type in my login and password every time I visit the website

-[#22](https://github.com/JoGorska/mileage-tracker/issues/22) As a driver I can record lots of postcodes that I visited so that have whole of my journey saved

 [#23](https://github.com/JoGorska/mileage-tracker/issues/23) As a driver I can say thank you in response to the message about traffic warning so that I can show my gratitude to fellow drivers